sulu/sulu-docs/book/twig.rst

 In the page template the view could be set.
 Internally Sulu appends the format of the request to find the correct template to render the response.
-As an example sulu uses for a html request the template `ClientWebsiteBundle:templates:default.html.twig` or `ClientWebsiteBundle:templates:default.xml.twig` for a xml request.
+As an example sulu uses for a html request the template `app/Resources/views/templates/default.html.twig` or `app/Resources/views/templates/default.xml.twig` for a xml request.
 With this feature you are able to define different output format for a single page.